falcosecurity/falco-website/content/en/docs/plugins/plugin-api-reference.md

 ##### `const char* plugin_get_fields() [Required: no]`

 This function should return the set of fields supported by the plugin.
 Remember, a field is a name (e.g. `proc.name`) that can extract a value (e.g. `nginx`) from an event (e.g. a syscall event involving a process).
-The format is a json string, with memory owned by the plugin, which contains an array of objects.
+The return value is a string whose memory is owned by the plugin.
+The string is json formatted and contains an array of objects.
 Each object describes one field.
 Here's an example:

 ```json
 [